flavorjones/calendar-assistant/README.md

 #### Location Emoji

-There is a `[settings]` key called `location-icons` that may be set to an array denoting all emoji that indicate a location event.
-The first icon in the array will be used as the default.
-The default emoji included are `["🗺 ", "🌎"]` with the map icon first
+There is a `[settings]` key called `location-icon` that may be set to an emoji denoting a location event.
+By default CalendarAssistant will use `"🌎"`, but you can change this.

 #### Command-Specific Preferences